NOTICE OF PRIVACY PRACTICES (HIPAA)

 42 C.F.R.
 Part 2 (Substance Use Disorder Records)

-Certain categories (e.g., HIV status, genetic testing results) may have extra protections under Illinois law; we follow those stricter rules when applicable.
+Certain categories of information, including HIV status, genetic testing results, and reproductive health care, have extra protections under Illinois law.
+We follow those stricter rules when applicable.

 Minors, Parents, and Guardians (Illinois)